 - International students wanting to have postsecondary coursework from a non-U.S. college or university considered for transfer to CF must submit official postsecondary transcripts in English, complete with course-by-course evaluation.
 Students must also include translated course descriptions for the courses they want to have considered for transfer.
 Students must use World Education Services Inc. (www.wes.org), Josef Silny & Associates (www.jsilny.com) or SpanTran Educational Services (www.spantran-edu.org) for transcript translation and evaluation.
 These documents must be submitted prior to the first semester of enrollment.

 - Financial responsibility: In order to be issued a Form I-20 (Certificate of Eligibility of Non-immigrant F-1 Student Status), applicants must provide evidence of financial responsibility and have sufficient funds to pay college matriculation and tuition fees, textbook costs, medical and living expenses, and health insurance.
-Financial aid is not available to non-immigrants and CF does not offer scholarships to international students.
+Financial aid is not available to non-immigrants and CF does not offer scholarships to international students, but students may search online for scholarships, grants and loans at www.iefa.org.
 The Confidential Financial Statement and the Financial Support Information form need to be completed.
 A bank letter dated within the past three months must also be included in the admissions packet.
 All of this financial information must be submitted before the student will be considered for admission.
 A non-immigrant student may not be employed off campus while attending college in the United States unless the USCIS has granted permission.
 When you request a student packet of information, a Confidential Financial Statement and a Financial Support Information form will be included.

 - Fees are subject to change every academic year.
 Tuition and fees are payable in full by the due date shown on the fee statement of the student's registration schedule.
 Each semester the student is enrolled, he/she should print the registration schedule and make note of the due date for paying tuition and fees.
 If tuition and fees are not paid in full on or before this due date, the student will be dropped (purged) from all classes.
 (NOTE: The payment due date does not change when you add and drop classes.
 If such action results in more fees to be paid, the student must do so within 24 hours.)